Medical Card

 Source: Carlos, Drew, “Can You Use CBD for PMS?”
 Sunday Riley, March 29.
 2019

-Although most reports are anecdotal, there is good evidence that medical cannabis can provide some measure of relief for women going through PMS.
+Although most reports are anecdotal, there is good evidence that medical cannabis can provide some measure of relief for women going through PMDD.
 More research is merited.

 THC Tampons: Gimmick, or Legitimate Way to Treat Menstrual Pain?